Recital Guidelines

 Be sure to verify that you have registered for the correct section of your recital course.
 Have your studio instructor confirm the class number you enter on the form.

-Step 3 — Complete and Submit Scheduling Form
+Step 4 — Complete and Submit Scheduling Form

 • Note that ALL piano recitals will take place in the Timashev Recital Hall.

-2. After selecting your space, go to the Room Schedule.
+2. Go to the Room Schedule.

 3. Refer to the Auditoria page for Weigel Auditorium and Timashev Recital Hall.
 Refer to the TMV Classrm/Perf Spaces page for alternate spaces.